Ghost & Witch

 Ghost & Witch (ゴーストアンドウィッチ, Gōsuto and Uitchi) is a Japanese manga series written and illustrated by Kore Yamazaki.
 It initially began serialization on Mag Garden's Manga Doa app in September 2021.
 It was later transferred to Bushiroad Works' Comic Growl website and app in December 2023.

+Synopsis

+After growing scales as a result of being possessed by a snake, Saku moves to Ireland in order to meet a silver-haired witch that could cure her of her condition.
+When she meets the witch, the witch suggests that she should become a god.

 Publication

 Written and illustrated by Kore Yamazaki, Ghost & Witch began serialization on Mag Garden's Manga Doa app on September 10, 2021.
 The series went on hiatus on March 10, 2023, and resumed serialization on Bushiroad Works' Comic Growl manga website on December 22, 2023.
 The series' chapters have been compiled into three tankōbon volumes as of April 2025.

 In May 2025, Seven Seas Entertainment announced that they had licensed the series for English publication.